-EN-CAMHS is responding to an urgent need to improve the referral process into CAMHS.
-At present that there are long waiting times to access the service and a lack of information about other appropriate sources of support for children and young people (CYP).
+EN-CAMHS is responding to an urgent need to improve the referral process into CAMHS (children and adolescents mental health services).
+At present there are long waiting times to access the service and a lack of information about other appropriate sources of support for children and young people (CYP).

-What we want to achieve
+What are we going to do?

-The EN-CAMHS project aims to engage key stakeholders to clarify the barriers they face to making appropriate referrals and explore accessible, sustainable digital solutions to these problems.
-This project will also analyse CAMHS referral data to understand and identify problems.
+EN-CAMHS aims to engage key stakeholders to clarify the barriers they face to making appropriate referrals and explore accessible, sustainable digital solutions to these problems.
+This project will also analyse CAMHS referral data to understand the challenges and pain points within the CAMHS referral process and suggest potential digital solutions to some of these problems.

-We are collaborating with 11 CAMHS sites across the North of England to obtain referral data from the past 5 years.
-We have conducted a series of focus groups with over 100 key CAMHS stakeholders (parents/carers, CYP, CAMHS professionals and key referrers into CAMHS) from across the UK, therefore representing the experience of service users and carers at a national level.
-This data will be analysed to identify the challenges and pain points within the CAMHS referral process and suggest potential digital solutions to some of these problems.
+We collaborated with 9 CAMHS sites across the North of England to obtain referral data from the past 5 years.
+We conducted a series of focus groups with over 100 key CAMHS stakeholders from across the UK, therefore representing the experience of service users and carers at a national level.

-How we are working with the public on this project
+How we are working with the public on this project?

-Therefore, potential solutions will wholeheartedly reflect the needs of service users and carers.
+Potential solutions will wholeheartedly reflect the needs of service users and carers.
 We also plan to develop a digital platform that will enable a clear and transparent referral process into CAMHS.
 This platform will have the ability to be shared nationally whilst responding to local needs and changes to service provision.